Psychiatry

 Stimulants

-There are several non-stimulant drug classes such as NRI's, Antidepressants, and Alpha-2 Adrenergic Agonists that safely increase dopamine and norepinephrine proving symptom relief for many.
-For those with more acute symptoms, Stimulants are incredibly effective for treating ADHD (Attention Deficit Hyperactivity Disorder).
-These medications increase neurotransmitters responsible for energy, focus, and motivation—dopamine and norepinephrine.
+For those with more acute symptoms, stimulants are incredibly effective for treating ADHD (attention deficit hyperactivity disorder).
+These mental health medications increase neurotransmitters responsible for energy, focus, and motivation—dopamine and norepinephrine.
 Stimulants can become addictive with misuse, so adhering to your provider’s instructions is crucial.

 The Mind Matters Difference